 - Sourdough starter

-- The wild cultures found in sourdough allow our dough to rise – making no need for leaveners (baking soda / baking powder) or commercial yeast.
+- Active starter or discard work well.
+The wild cultures found in sourdough allow our dough to rise – making no need for leaveners (baking soda / baking powder) or commercial yeast.

 - Water